About the Servicemembers Civil Relief Act

 The Servicemembers Civil Relief Act Centralized Verification Service (“SCRACVS”) is a division of SCRA, LLC, a private contractor located in Washington, D.C. in operation for more than 17 years.

-We offer military status verification services to self-certifying users to verify whether individuals are on active military duty or otherwise protected by the terms of the Servicemembers Civil Relief Act (because some protections well after termination active duty).
+We offer military status verification services to verify whether individuals are on active military duty or otherwise protected by the terms of the Servicemembers Civil Relief Act (because some protections well after termination active duty).

 Our typical users include lending institutions, servicers, landlords, and litigants needing assurance that there has been compliance with the Servicemember Civil Relief Act (50 U.S.C.
 App.
 501), The users require this information to determine if the individuals are subject to the protections of the Act in connection with preparation of affidavits for use in court, collections actions, eviction actions, and servicemembers’ requests for relief under the Act, such as reduction of interest rate.